artie-inc/artie-bias-corpus/README.md

 $ source artie/bin/activate
 (artie) $ pip install -r requirements.txt
 ```

-### Examples
+Once you have the proper environment, you can perform the following two analyses on any models and demographics in the corpus:

-- Finding bias in men vs. women in a single model:
+1. Finding bias in a single model (male vs female):

 ```
 (artie) $ python detect_bias.py "artie-bias-corpus.tsv" "word" "model_A_predictions.tsv" "male,female"
 ```

-- Finding difference between two models on women:
+2. Finding difference between two models (for female voices):

 ```
 (artie) $ python detect_bias.py "artie-bias-corpus.tsv" "word" "model_A_predictions.tsv,model_B_predictions.tsv" "female"